psi4/psi4/doc/sphinxman/source/optionshandling.rst

 -----------------

-Each module needs to make itself known to the Options object, via a read_options function.
+Each module needs to make itself known to the Options object, via a read_options section.
 For plugins, this routine is provided by the user in the plugin code.
 For native |PSIfour| modules, the entries need to be appended to the read_options code in :source:`psi4/src/read_options.cc`.
 An example of such a routine is